ppkantorski/Ultrahand-Overlay/examples/l4t_reboot/README.md

 ## License

 This utility is open source and licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software in accordance with the terms of the license.

-## About

-l4t_reboot is maintained by [ppkantorski](https://github.com/ppkantorski).
-If you have any questions or need assistance, feel free to reach out.